-Staff are a key asset in the business and retaining the services of key staff is essential to ongoing revenue generation and development of the business.
+Staff are a key asset in the business and appropriate staff retention is essential to ongoing revenue generation and development of the business.
 All Directors are shareholders in the business with longstanding commitment to its prosperity and the firm's culture.

-• Conduct and Regulatory risk
+Conduct and Regulatory risk